Anthony-Gambale/Lambda-Calculus/README.md

 # Lambda-Calculus
-Interpreter for the lambda calculus.
+Interpreter for the lambda calculus with lisp-like syntax.